OP-Engineering/op-test/README.md

 # op-test

 A lightweight, in-app testing framework for React Native applications.
+Why would you want this?
+You can think of op-test as a half-way between a Detox (UI e2e test) and Jest (runs in a Node environment).
+It's specially useful for library authors that depend on native libraries or some sort of runtime behavior that requires a simulator/emulator/device to assert correct functionality.
+It's specially suited to test JSI enabled libraries as testing JSI/TurboModules/NitroModules functions require the whole the React Native app to have started.

 ![Screenshot of test results](./screenshot.png)